Bear hunting: Hunting dogs

 on like a vice, though unable to kill the bear, would hold it in place long enough for the hunter to finish it.

-However, bears were dangerous quarry for the dogs to tackle, and pack losses were not uncommon.
-Though a large number of dogs could kill sick or very young bears, they could not do so with healthy adults.
+Bear were dangerous quarry for the dogs to tackle, and pack losses were not uncommon.
+Though a large number of dogs could kill sick or very young bear, they could not do so with healthy adults.

 Today, it is more common for hunters to use dogs to track a bear.
 Often riding in the back of a truck to catch a scent, the dog will start to bark when there is a track.
 Dogs will then follow the track showing the way for the hunters.
-Modern bear hunters use hounds of mixed breeding to tree bears.
+Modern bear hunters use hounds of mixed breeding to tree bear.
 Bear dogs used to track and tree American black bears in Michigan are typically cross-bred hounds, often with GPS tracking collars on one or more dogs to help locate the pack in the dense forest.

 Poison

-In the expansion era of the American west, poison was usually only practiced by the owners of cattle or sheep who had suffered losses from bears, though this was rarely put into practice seeing as bears were harder to poison than most other carnivores such as wolves.
+In the expansion era of the American west, poison was usually only practiced by the owners of cattle or sheep who had suffered losses from bear, though this was rarely put into practice seeing as bear were harder to poison than most other carnivores such as wolves.